-Notification of the presence of a harmful organism (2545) - closing note
+Notification of the presence of a harmful organism (2527) - closing note

-1 General information 1.1 Title Eradication of an outbreak of Ralstonia pseudosolanacearum in Germany (Bremen) 1.2 Executive summary In 2024, ginger rhizomes intended for consumption were sampled in retail outlets in a project initiated by the JKI together with the Humboldt University of Berlin.
-Infested ginger was detected in a retail shop in Bremen.
-The ginger originated in China.
-The concerned ginger lot was already sold out to final consumers in the store where the samples were taken.
+1 General information 1.1 Title Eradication of an outbreak of Ralstonia pseudosolanacearum in Germany (Thuringia) 1.2 Executive summary In 2024, in a project initiated by the JKI together with the Humboldt University of Berlin, ginger rhizomes intended for human consumption were sampled at retail outlets.
+Infected ginger was found in a retail shop in Thuringia.
+The ginger originated from China.
+The batch of ginger had already been sold out to consumers when the results were received.
 The infested ginger was completely sold out to final consumers and the plant protection service assumes no further spread of the pathogen occurred.
 No official phytosanitary measures are carried out.
 Therefore, the pest is considered eradicated.
-2 Information concerning the single authority 2.1 Notification from Julius Kühn-Institut (JKI), Institute for National and International Plant Health, Germany 3 Location 3.1 Location In Bremen 4 Reason of the notification and the pest status 4.1 First finding in Germany or in the area Confirmed appearance of the pest in part of the territory of Germany, in which its presence was previously unknown.
+2 Information concerning the single authority 2.1 Notification from Julius Kühn-Institut (JKI), Institute for National and International Plant Health, Germany 3 Location 3.1 Location In Thuringia 4 Reason of the notification and the pest status 4.1 First finding in Germany or in the area Confirmed appearance of the pest in part of the territory of Germany, in which its presence was previously unknown.
 4.2 Pest status of the area where the harmful organism has been found present, after the official confirmation.
 Absent: pest found present but no longer present for reasons other than eradication 4.3 Pest status in Germany before the official confirmation of the presence, or Present: under eradication, in specific parts, where host crop(s) are grown suspected presence, of the harmful organism.
 4.4 Pest status in Germany after the official confirmation of the presence of the harmful organism.
-Present: under eradication, in specific parts, where host crop(s) are grown 5 Finding, sampling, testing and confirmation of the harmful organism 5.1 How the presence or appearance of the harmful organism was found.
+Present: under eradication, in specific parts, where host crop(s) are grown 5 Finding, sampling, testing and confirm mation of the harmful organism 5.1 How the presence or appearance of the harmful organism was found.
 Pest related official survey.
 The sample was taken as part of a survey project initiated by the JKI and the Humboldt University of Berlin to obtain information on the pest status of Ralstonia pseudosolanacearum on imported ginger rhizomes in the retail trade.
-5.2 Date of finding: 20-02-2024 5.3 Sampling for laboratory analysis.
-Date of sampling: 10-02-2024 The sample (20 ginger rhizomes) was taken in a retail shop by staff of the Humboldt University of Berlin, Faculty of Life Sciences, Albrecht Daniel Thaer Institute of Agricultural and Horticultural Sciences, Department of Phytomedicine.
+5.2 Date of finding: 12-02-2024 5.3 Sampling for laboratory analysis.
+Date of sampling: 02-02-2024 The sample (20 ginger rhizomes) was taken in a retail shop by staff of the Humboldt University of Berlin, Faculty of Life Sciences, Albrecht Daniel Thaer Institute of Agricultural and Horticultural Sciences, Department of Phytomedicine.
 5.4 Name and address of the Laboratory Julius Kühn-Institut - Institut für nationale und internationale Angelegenheiten der Pflanzengesundheit Stahnsdorfer Damm 81 14532 Kleinmachnow Germany Together with the Humboldt University of Berlin, Faculty of Life Sciences, Albrecht Daniel Thaer Institute of Agricultural and Horticultural Sciences, Department of Phytomedicine Lentzeallee 55-57, D-14195 Berlin, Germany 5.5 Diagnostic method According to peer reviewed protocols PM 7/21 (3) - Ralstonia solanacearum, R. pseudosolanacearum and R. syzygii (Ralstonia solanacearum species complex) Methods: PCR according to Pastrik et al. (2002), real-time PCR according to Weller et al. (2000) tested positive.
-Ralstonia pseudosolanacearum phylotype I was identified using PCR according to Fegan and Prior (2005) & Opina et al. (1997) and by sequencing the PCR products using a barcoding method (according to PCR Wicker et al., 2007).
+Ralstonia pseudosolanacearum phylotype I (Sequevar 30) was identified using PCR according to Fegan and Prior (2005) & Opina et al. (1997) and by sequencing the PCR products using a barcoding method (according to PCR Wicker et al., 2007).